ansible-network/cisco_ios/docs/config_manager/load.md

   roles:
     - name ansible_network.cisco_ios
-      function: load_config
+      function: config_manager/load
       config_file: files/ios.cfg
       replace: yes
 ```

 ## How to load configuration text
-The `load_config` function also supports passing the configuration text
+The `config_manager/load` function also supports passing the configuration text
 directly into the task list for loading onto the target device instead of
 having to provide a file name.